Your membership has expired

 The problem: According to documents provided by Hyundai to NHTSA, the second- and third-row power seat assemblies “do not contain sufficient anti-pinch protection for occupants during activation of certain seat adjustment features,” including the power-folding stow function and the second-row’s one-touch tilt-and-slide feature, which Hyundai calls “Walk In.”

-The fix: While a permanent repair is being developed, Hyundai will send an interim software update to Bluelink subscribers.
-Those without an active subscription will have to go to a dealership for a fix.
-Palisade owners can request a rental vehicle from their Hyundai dealership to use until the fix is available.
+The fix: A software update is now available for Bluelink subscribers.
+Those without an active subscription have to go to a dealership for a fix.

 Use CR's Car Recall Tracker